 Trap-neuter-return is a humane, non-lethal alternative to the trap-and-kill method of controlling cat populations.
 Trap-neuter-return (TNR) is a management technique in which homeless, free-roaming (community) cats are humanely trapped, evaluated and sterilized by a licensed veterinarian, vaccinated against rabies, ear-tipped, and then returned to their original habitat.

 TNR has a great impact in our community here in Fernley and surrounding areas.
 TNR has been shown to be the least costly and the most humane, efficient way of stabilizing community cat populations.
 TNR helps stabilize the population of community colonies and, over time, reduces them.
 Nuisance behaviors such as spraying, excessive noisemaking and fighting are largely eliminated and no additional kittens are born.By stabilizing the population, cats will naturally have more space, shelter and food and fewer risks of disease.
 After being spayed or neutered, cats living in colonies tend to gain weight and live healthier lives.
-Spayed cats are less likely to develop breast cancer and will not be at risk for ovarian or uterine cancer, while neutered males will not get testicular cancer.
 Neutering male cats also reduces the risk of injury and infection, since intact males have a natural instinct to fight with other cats.
 Spaying also means female cats do not go into heat.
 That means they attract fewer tom cats to the area, which reduces fighting.

-If you need help with feral cats in your community and or neighborhood, or have a controlled colony and need some help, please feel free to contact us either on our contact page here on the website, our hotline number at 1 (775) 229-3708, or through our Facebook page.
+If you need help with feral cats in your community and/or neighborhood, or have a controlled colony and need assistance, please feel free to contact us right here through this site or call our number at 1 (775) 229-3708.
+You can also message us through our Facebook page.